onnx/models/model-zoo-api/README.md

 Enter Model Name: resnet
 ```

-After model folder name is inputted, the script will output all the model versions that exist in the folder.
+After model folder name is received from input, the script will display all the model versions that exist in the folder.

 ```
 ['resnet101-v1-7', 'resnet101-v2-7', 'resnet152-v1-7', 'resnet152-v2-7', 'resnet18-v1-7', 'resnet18-v2-7', 'resnet34-v1-7', 'resnet34-v2-7', 'resnet50-caffe2-v1-3', 'resnet50-caffe2-v1-6', 'resnet50-caffe2-v1-7', 'resnet50-caffe2-v1-8', 'resnet50-caffe2-v1-9', 'resnet50-v1-7', 'resnet50-v2-7']
 ```

-From the array of versions, input the version that will be downloaded and input the local directory that the model will be saved in.
+The CLI script then prompts the user to input the version (from the array of model versions) that will be downloaded and input the local directory that the model will be saved in.

 ```
 Enter model name from options: resnet101-v1-7
-Enter saved path: /Users/name/Downloads
+Enter output directory name to save model: /Users/name/Downloads
 ```

 To download the model and output its metadata, run the following functions: